Medishare Insurance: Christian Healthcare in 2026

 Is Medishare actually insurance?

 No, Medishare is not insurance.
-It's a healthcare sharing ministry where members voluntarily share each other's medical expenses based on Christian principles.
+It's a healthcare sharing ministry where members voluntarily share each other's medical expenses based on Christian principles, with no legal obligation to pay claims.

 Does Medishare cover pre-existing conditions?